This post contains affiliate links for your convenience. View our full disclosure policy here.

 *Guest post by Sarah from Stay at Home Educator

 5 Tips to Make Spelling Practice More Effective

 Some kids are just “good spellers.”
 It comes naturally to them.
 They just get it and do it.
 For other kids, it’s not so easy.
 It doesn’t come naturally and it’s a downright struggle.
 A painful one at that.
 They simply do not have the spelling skills that come to naturally to “good spellers.”

 Research-based literacy curricula have (thankfully) moved away from just teaching visual spelling strategies.
 Remember bringing home a word list each Monday and writing each word ten times to prepare for the spelling test on Friday?
 That’s a visual strategy, and not always the most effective, either.

 There are more ways to do spelling practice, and depending on the kid, much more effective ways.

 Here are five tips to make spelling practice more effective:

 Phonics is the cornerstone of spelling.
 As children learn to read new sound-spelling patterns, they can also use those tools to learn to spell those same patterns.
 This reiterates that all sounds have a direct correlation to a specific letter or group of letters that make up the written word.

 Practice Makes Perfect

 The same is true for spelling practice.
-The more practice that goes into spelling words, the more muscle and reading memory is built, but only if the spelling practice is done the right way!
-A child to consistently misspells the same word 100 times is building memory to continue spelling that words wrong, which is why misspelled words should be corrected and why spelling practice needs to be supervised.
+The more practice that goes into spelling words, the more muscle and reading memory is built.
+But only if the spelling practice is done the right way!
+A child that consistently misspells the same word 100 times is building memory to continue spelling that word wrong, which is why misspelled words should be corrected and why spelling practice needs to be supervised.